panoply/mithril-pnpm/readme.md

 #### @mpnpm/app

 This is a basic mithril app that uses `@mpnpm/api` and is bundling using Rollup and TypeScript.
 It demonstrates a private package using workspace packages.

-#### @mpnpm/app-mcss

-This is an example app that is using [mcss](https://github.com/brixtol/mcss).
-You can ignore this package, it is just an example, and merely exists are a reference point for anyone interested in the POC module.